10xcodecamp/javascript-conventions-and-code-style/README.md

 ## Arrays

-Give them a meaningful and unique name, but in plural form.
+Give them a meaningful and specific name, but in plural form.

 ```javascript
 const mostCommonPasswords = [